 Miller, who was inducted into the United States Tennis Association (USTA) of New England Hall of Fame in 2012, emphasizes that physical fitness is a life-long process and that one's athletic life does not have to end upon graduation.
 In conjunction with the ideals of a liberal arts college tradition, she also aims to maintain the integrity of sport and encourages players to value high ethical standards in competition.

-On the women's side, Miller's squad went 11-7 overall and reached the NEWMAC semifinal for the sixth-straight season in 2012-13.
-Miller followed up a historic and record-breaking 2009-10 campaign with an even better season in 2010-11.
+On the women's side, Miller's squad went 14-4 overall and reached the NEWMAC semifinal for the seventh-straight season in 2013-14.
+Miller followed up an historic and record-breaking 2009-10 campaign with an even better season in 2010-11.
 The Lyons won a school-record 19 matches against only two losses en route to their second consecutive NEWMAC Tournament championship and a berth in the NCAA Tournament.
 Wheaton knocked off Nichols College 5-1 in the first round before bowing out to four-time NCAA Champion Williams College in the second round for the second straight year.

 For her efforts, Miller was named NEWMAC Coach of the Year for the second consecutive year and sixth time in her career in 2010-11, while nine of her student-athletes garnered all-conference honors.
 The 19 wins also gave the Lyons their fifth consecutive season of 10-or-more wins, which broke the program record of four, set from 1988-1992.